The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: The FURBY Sample and Observations

-\begin{enumerate} \item The PATH posterior probability \pox\ for the highest likelihood host must exceed 0.4 (in practice, all FURBY hosts passing this criterion had $\pox> 0.99$). \item The highest likelihood host must be brighter than $m_{R} = 24$~mag such that spectroscopy had a reasonable chance of successfully yielding a redshift with ground based facilities. \end{enumerate}
+\begin{enumerate} \item The PATH posterior probability \pox\ for the highest likelihood host must exceed 0.4 (in practice, all FURBY hosts passing this criterion had $\pox> 0.99$). \item The highest likelihood host must be brighter than $m_{R} = 24$~mag such that spectroscopy had a reasonable chance of successfully yielding a redshift with ground-based facilities. \end{enumerate}

-FRB hosts meeting these additional criteria were then observed using the \xshoot\ spectrograph covering $0.3-2.5\,\mu$m.
+FRB hosts meeting these additional criteria were then observed using the \xshoot\ spectrograph covering 0.3--2.5$\,\mu$m.
 In practice, all FRBs that passed criteria 1$-$4 also passed criteria 5 and 6 and were observed with \xshoot.
-The broad spectral coverage offered by \xshoot\ is advantageous for assessing a wide range of galaxy redshifts (the FURBY sample spans $z \sim$~[0.04,1.02]), particularly when key diagnostic lines span both the optical and near-infrared regimes which would otherwise require the use of two different spectrographs (and potentially result in two mismatched slit positions).
-All spectroscopic observations used a $1\farcs3 \times 11\arcsec$ slit in the UVB arm, and $1\farcs2 \times 11\arcsec$ slits in the VIS and NIR arms, yielding a spectral resolving power of 4100, 6500, and 4300 in the UVB, VIS, and NIR arms, respectively\footnote{In the case of FRB\,20220610A, narrower slits of $1\farcs0$ and $0\farcs9$ were employed, resulting in larger resolving powers of 5400, 8900, and 5600, respectively.}.
+The broad spectral coverage offered by \xshoot\ is advantageous for assessing a wide range of galaxy redshifts (the FURBY sample spans $z \sim$~[0.04,1.02]), particularly when key diagnostic lines span both the optical and near-infrared (NIR) regimes that would otherwise require the use of two different spectrographs (and potentially result in two mismatched slit positions).
+All spectroscopic observations used a $1\farcs3 \times 11\arcsec$ slit in the ultraviolet-blue (UVB) arm and $1\farcs2 \times 11\arcsec$ slits in the VIS and NIR arms, yielding a spectral resolving power of 4100, 6500, and 4300 in the UVB, VIS, and NIR arms, respectively\footnote{In the case of the $z\sim1$ FRB\,20220610A, narrower slits of $1\farcs0$ and $0\farcs9$ were employed, resulting in larger resolving powers of 5400, 8900, and 5600.}.
 Exposure times were adjusted based on the brightness of the host and are listed in Table~\ref{tab:observations}.
 Further observational details for all FRB hosts in our sample are also given in Appendix~\ref{ap:obs_details}.
 In general, host galaxies brighter than $m_{R} = 23$ were observed in STARE mode fixed at the center of the slit\footnote{In the case of the edge-on host for FRB~20240201A which filled the entire slit, a matching observation of blank sky $20\arcsec$ to the South was also taken.}, while fainter hosts used the NOD mode cycling the target $\pm3\arcsec$ along the slit's longer axis.
 Observations of white dwarf stars and B9~V stars were used for relative spectrophotometric calibration and telluric feature removal, respectively.